Maryland Safe and Supportive Schools (MDS3) Initiative

 The MDS3 Initiative is funded by a grant awarded to the Maryland State Department of Education (MSDE) by the Office of Safe and Drug Free Schools at the United States Department of Education (CFDA#84.184Y).
 The Initiative is funded to develop a sustainable state-wide system to measure school climate, the school environment, student engagement, and school safety in high schools.
-Participating schools receive training, resources, support, and coaching in the implementation of evidence-based programs (EBPs) to meet the needs of their students and school community.
-Sheppard Pratt Health System and Johns Hopkins University collaborate with MSDE in the implementation and evaluation of the initiative.
+Participating schools will receive training, resources, support, and coaching in the implementation of evidence-based programs (EBPs) to meet the needs of their students and school community.
+Sheppard Pratt Health System and Johns Hopkins University will collaborate with MSDE in the implementation and evaluation of the Initiative.

 What is the purpose of the MDS3 Initiative?

-This Initiative builds on the State's 14-year Positive Behavioral Interventions and Supports (PBIS) initiative, which has supported implementation of the universal, School-wide PBIS model in over 900 Maryland schools.
+This Initiative builds on the State's 11-year Positive Behavioral Interventions and Supports (PBIS) initiative, which has supported implementation of the universal, School-wide PBIS model in over 900 Maryland schools.
 Additional support and more intensive interventions are needed for high schools to provide a continuum of strategies to meet the needs of their students.
-The MDS3 Initiative provides the opportunity to improve school climate and reduce discipline problems, bullying, and substance use through the implementation of multi-tiered interventions.
+The MDS3 Initiative provides the opportunity to improve school climate and reduce discipline problems, bullying, and substance use problems through the implementation of multi-tiered interventions.
 The data, coaching, professional development, and ongoing technical assistance provided through the MDS3 Initiative are designed to improve conditions for learning and, as a result, student achievement.

 What Does MDS3 provide?